ertuo-php/ertuo/README.md

 The `benchTotal` is just to get an overall average measurement for routing to all of the routes from the list.

+There is one additional benchmark added, that is called `benchSetup`.
+It is used to provide a baseline to compare all of the routing benchmarks against it, as it only tracks how much time is spent to setup the process before the actual routing.
+The setup is usually just loading up the route collection.

+Compare the results from this benchmark if you want to monitor how much time is spent on the setup part of the routing and how time does the real dispatching takes.
+My observations are that for conventional routing libraries such as Symfony Routing and FastRoute the fully loaded route collection from the setup takes way too much time compared to the actual dispatching.

 ### Comparing with Symfony Routing and FastRoute

 I've added the same benchmarks with Symfony Routing and FastRoute as I did in https://github.com/kktsvetkov/benchmark-php-routing: